JakobKSvaneborg/gpaw/doc/tutorialsexercises/esstutorial/esstutorial.rst

 the calculation, it will take 4-5 minutes on six cores.
 The results can be plotted with :download:`plot_mft.py`.

- * How does the magnon band width compare to the experimental one [3]_?
+ * How does the magnon band width compare with the experimental one [3]_?

  * Identify the path segments where the degeneracy between the two bands is lifted by the altermagnetic (lack of) symmetries.
 What is the magnitude of magnon splitting?
+You may want to zoom in on particular region, which can be done interactively in the window.

 The magnon dispersion is sampled very roughly.
 This is because we can only sample `q`-points, which are on the original `4\times4\times4` regular